gt-cs3220-23fall/cs3220-labs/lab1/README.md

 **Part 3 (Optional)**: 20 bonus pts, submission ddl: Sep 18th

 **Description**:
 In this assignment, you will design a 5-stage RISC-V pipelined processor using verilog.
 The ISA is a subset of RISC-V ISA.
-We will use <a href="tinyrv-isa.txt"> Tiny RISC-V version from Cornell </a>.
+We will use <a href="tinyrv-isa.txt"> Tiny RISC-V version from Cornell</a>.
 In part 0, you will try the essential softwares to run the experiments on the PACE cluster.
-In part-1, you only need to implement *addi, add, beq* instructions to pass all 5 test cases in tests/part1/test[1-5].mem file. (a subset of TinyRV1).
+In part-1, you only need to implement *addi, add, beq* instructions to pass all 5 test cases in tests/part1/test[1-5].mem file.
 In part 2, you will add more instructions to pass the test cases under tests/part2/.
 Part 3 is optional for bonus pts.

 ## Part 0: Software Installation